The popular press reports that 75% of Americans are chronically dehydrated. If we would just drink more water, we’re told, we’d all feel much better.

 But there’s a compelling story at the base of this confusion.
 To prevent the phantom of dehydration, many folks (especially athletes) over-hydrate.
 And this leads to a far more dangerous problem.

 The problem is low serum sodium, or hyponatremia, and most people haven’t heard of it.
-Hyponatremia affects about 15% of elite endurance athletes, causing symptoms that range from headache to muscle cramps to brain damage.
+Exercise-associated hyponatremia affects about 15% of elite endurance athletes, causing symptoms that range from headache to muscle cramps to brain damage.